SpectralModel#

 As you can see, this SpectralModel was initialised in the exact same way as a Radtrans object.
 However, it is more interesting to use the extra features of SpectralModel that we will touch below.

-Calculating a transmission spectrum: a simple example
+Calculating a transmission spectrum#

 [4]: